Room: 57 Louis Pasteur St., Room 120

 I currently supervise LLM and doctoral students working in the area of Canadian and comparative national security law and public international law on the use of force.

-Because I receive a large number of quite generic expressions of interest and prefer to devote time to serious candidates, graduate students are advised to first apply to the program prior to contacting me about prospective supervision.
+Because I receive a large number of quite generic expressions of interest and will only devote time to serious candidates, graduate students are advised to first apply to the program prior to contacting me about prospective supervision.

 B.A.
 Joint Honours, anthropology/geography (McGill), M.A.
 International Affairs (Carleton), LL.B.
 (Ottawa), LL.M.
 (Yale), of the bars of Ontario, New York and the District of Columbia, Full Professor.

 Craig Forcese is a full professor at the Faculty of Law (Common Law Section), University of Ottawa.

 At uOttawa, Craig teaches public international law, national security law, administrative law and constitutional law.
 He also co-teaches advanced international law and relations at the Norman Paterson School of International Affairs.
-He co-organizes and instructs the Canadian component of Georgetown Law’s National Security Crisis Law course and simulation, during years in which it is offered.
+He has co-organized and instructed the Canadian component of Georgetown Law’s National Security Crisis Law course and simulation, during years in which it was offered.